Nelson233/origami1/README.md

 ## Re-distribution

-The HTML code distributed in the docker container can be found in the client directory of this repository.
+The HTML code distributed in the docker container can be found in the www directory of this repository.